 Industrial and urban services lands play a critical role in supporting Greater Sydney's economy, although in many places this role has changed over time.
-A wide range of activities operate in these areas, from heavy industry to cultural and creative uses.
+A wide range of activities operate in these areas, from heavy industry and manufacturing, to cultural and creative uses.

 Prior to the current Greater Sydney Region Plan - A Metropolis of Three Cities, there was no coordinated city-wide approach to managing industrial and urban services lands.